 - The next process involves “electrifying” the coat.
 Using large rollers, electricity used to make each hair lift, separate and lie in the same direction.
 It is similar to static electricity that makes each of our hairs stand separately on our heads.

 - Depending on the fur type and condition, glazing may be necessary to bring out the natural luster and sheen of the garment after it has been cleaned.
-It involves a steaming and ironing process.
+It involves a special steaming and ironing process which is different from a standard one.

 100% Quality Assured